user-promi/product-catalog-enquiry/readme.txt

 10. Catalog Enquiry with MultiVendorX - Vendor Catalog Settings

 == Changelog ==

-= 5.0.8 - 2024-06-18 =
-* Added: Compatibility of WordPress 6.5.4.
-* Added: Compatibility of WooCommerce 8.9.3.
-* Fixed: Issue with redirect option #40.
-* Fixed: Issue with Enquiry button for variable products #33.

 = 5.0.7 - 2024-02-13 =
 * Added: Compatibility of WordPress 6.4.3.